Working with Offenders

 - Apply major criminological offender rehabilitation models, approaches and concepts to practical examples.

-- Evaluate the work contexts and institutional dynamics of the courts, community corrections, prisons and community sector organisations, and how these may shape offender-worker relationships.
+- Critically evaluate the work contexts and institutional dynamics of the courts, community corrections, prisons and community sector organisations, and how these may shape offender-worker relationships.

 - Communicate your ideas clearly in written and verbal form.

 - Module 1:

 - Human rights of prisoners

 - Module 2:

 - Indigenous offenders

 - Desistance in theory and practice